List of government-owned companies: Brazil

 State-owned enterprises are divided into public enterprises (empresa pública) and mixed-economy companies (sociedade de economia mista).
 The public enterprises are subdivided into two categories: individual – with its own assets and capital owned by the Union – and plural companies – whose assets are owned by multiple government agencies and the Union, which have the majority of the voting interest.
-Caixa Econômica Federal, Correios, Embrapa, BNDES and USP are examples of public enterprises.
+Caixa Econômica Federal, Correios, Embrapa and BNDES and are examples of public enterprises.
 Mixed-economy companies are enterprises with the majority of stocks owned by the government, but that also have stocks owned by the private sector and usually have their shares traded on stock exchanges.
 Banco do Brasil, Petrobras, Sabesp, and Eletrobras are examples of mixed-economy companies.

 Beginning in the 1990s, the central government of Brazil launched a privatization program inspired by the Washington Consensus.
 State-owned enterprises such as Vale do Rio Doce, Telebrás, CSN, and Usiminas (most of them mixed-economy companies) were transferred to the private sector as part of this policy.

 Brazil State Owned Companies Fact Sheet / Download from the planejamento.gov.br website.